-Section 12: Sharing of this document
+Section 13: Sharing of this document

-This page is to be used to specifically identify the people/organisations to which this document, or part of, may be shared.
-For example, these could include Social Worker, ELSA, Class Teacher, Head of Year, OT, PBS, Specialist Teacher Advisory Service etc. Parent(s) to sign if in agreement to share.
+This page is to be used to specifically identify the people/organisations to which this document may be shared.
+Some examples are given, and could include ELSA, Class Teacher, Year Group Leader, OT, PBS, Specialist Teacher Advisory Service etc. Parent(s) to sign if in agreement to share.

-It is advisable to think ahead of any professionals who this might be shared with in the future eg County SEN Team, next school, EP etc. If parents are in agreement then the EPAC can be included in the evidence when applying for Statutory Assessment.
+It is advisable to think ahead of any professionals who this might be shared with in the future eg County SEN Team, next school, EP etc. If parents are in agreement, then the EPAC can be included in the evidence for an Annual Review